Add a single bone from themenu.

 The custom root bone must have no parent, and use the basic.raw_copy sub-rig type or none.

-Rigify Bone Groups are used to define bone colors on the final rig.
-The top two rows of the Rigify Bone Groups panel are used to define the bone colors general behavior.
+The top two rows of the Color Sets panel are used to define the general behavior of the bone colors.
 Usually color themes use a gradient of colors to define the different bone states: default, selected and active.
 When multiple color themes are used in the same rig, identifying which bone is selected or active can be tricky since each color will have its corresponding state.

-To override this behavior Rigify Bone Groups unifies the active and selected states with the same color.
+To override this behavior Rigify unifies the active and selected states using the same color.
 This is defined by two values:

 - Unified Selected/Active Colors